easylogic/contenteditable/src/content/cases/ce-0213-ime-beforeinput-insertcompositiontext-input-deletecontentbackward.md

 browserVersion: "17.0"
 keyboard: Korean (IME)
 caseTitle: beforeinput fires with insertCompositionText but input fires with deleteContentBackward
-description: "During Korean IME composition in iOS Safari, beforeinput may fire with inputType 'insertCompositionText' while the corresponding input event fires with 'deleteContentBackward'.
-This mismatch requires storing beforeinput's targetRanges to correctly understand the actual DOM change."
+description: "During IME composition, beforeinput may fire with inputType 'insertCompositionText' while the corresponding input event fires with 'deleteContentBackward'.
+This mismatch can occur in various browser/IME combinations, not limited to iOS Safari, and requires storing beforeinput's targetRanges to correctly understand the actual DOM change."
 tags:
   - composition
   - ime